jacobxperez/lexica-ultralegible/README.md

 ### Flip the Zero

 By default the zero remains with a backslash `\` this was done to prevent confusion with the Danish Ø however, when pairing the typeface with a monospace that only supports a forwardslash `/` zero, this may create a cognitive dissonance problem.
-On that occasion you might want to flip the zero:
+On that occasion, you might want to flip the zero:

 ```css
 body {